locoframework/loco-rails/README.md

 Important instance methods of `Loco::Hub`:

 * `name`
 * `members` - returns the hub's members.
-Members are stored in an informative, shortened form inside Redis / in-process storage.
+Members are stored in an informative, shortened form inside Redis.
 Be aware that this method performs calls to DB to fetch all members.
 * `raw_members` - returns hub's members in the shortened form as they are stored: `"{class}:{id}"`
 * `add_member(member)`
 * `del_member(member)`